aws-samples/serverless-webapp-mono-repo-ci-cd-java/README.md

 Application builds a React static web app, which talks to bunch of APIs hosted via API gateway and talking to lambda functions, S3 and dynamoDB as backends.
 Feature of web application itself is simple.
 Since that is not the main purpose here.
 User can basically upload an image with a metadata.
-Then if user want, they can try uploading another image from another flow, and try to find it face in it.
+Then if user want, they can try uploading another image from another flow, and try to find face in it.
 If its found in Dynamo DB, then we return the metadata.

 ## Architecture diagram for the application

 ![Architecture Diagram](frontend/public/serverless-webapp-mono-repo-ci-cd-java.png)

-## Configuration
+## Pre requisite

+Make sure you have [aws cli](https://github.com/aws/aws-cli#getting-started) installed and configured with an aws account you want to use.

 ## Creating backend